CMSgov/dpc-app/dpc-portal/README.md

 The DPC website can be run locally via docker.
 Follow the below steps to build and run the website into a Docker container.

--   Run `make start-portals` to start dpc-portal in a docker container.
+-   Run `make portal` to build the docker image, and `make start-portal` to start dpc-portal in a docker container.
-    -   This will also start dpc-web and dpc-admin, which are only used in the sandbox environment.
+-   Run `make portal-console` to open an interactive Rails console within the dpc-portal container.
+-   Run `make psql` to open a psql shell within the database container.
 -   Run `make down-portals` to stop dpc-portal.
 -   To run tests against dpc-portal, run `make ci-portal`.